Jazznight/http_header_trackerService/README.markdown

         $ ./install.sh

 2. Generate the default config.properties file and compile the source code.
-   (This part will also write wome env variable into $HOME/.bashrc)
+   (This part will also write some env variable into $HOME/.bashrc, it will be use by cron job)

         $ ./setup.sh